-The M/Y Blue Pearl sails all the most famous & sought after routes from North to South.
-These include the classic North and Wreck Route, as well as the marine parks of Brothers, Daedalus, Rocky & Zabargad.
+The M/Y Blue Pearl sails all the most famous and sought-after routes, from North to South.
+These include the classic North and Wreck Route, as well as the Marine Parks of Brothers, Daedalus, Rocky & Zabargad.

 North & Wrecks

-This is probably the most classic of all liveaboard diving tours offered in the Red Sea.
-North of Hurghada, the Red Sea is divided into 2 arms, the Gulf of Aqaba and the Gulf of Suez.
-The Strait of Gubal serves as access for the Gulf of Suez.
-This has been heavily frequented since the opening of the Suez Canal.
-Due to the large number of reefs and islands, the Strait of Gubal is considered difficult to navigate.
+This is probably the most classic of all liveaboard tours offered in the Red Sea.
+North of Hurghada, the Red Sea splits into two arms: the Gulf of Aqaba and the Gulf of Suez.
+The Strait of Gubal serves as the entrance to the Gulf of Suez.
+Since the opening of the Suez Canal, this area has been heavily trafficked.
+Because of the many reefs and islands, the Strait of Gubal is considered tricky to navigate.

 North & Tiran

-As with the North and Wreck liveaboard tours, the fascinating wrecks and reefs in the north are visited here.
-The pristine coral reefs of Tiran are the absolute highlight here.
-Tiran lies at the entrance to the Gulf of Aqaba and consists of four main reefs that form the tip of an underwater bridge to the mainland.
+Just like the North and Wreck liveaboard tours, you'll visit the fascinating wrecks and reefs in the north here.
+The untouched coral reefs of Tiran are the absolute highlight.
+Tiran is located at the entrance to the Gulf of Aqaba and consists of four main reefs that form the tip of an underwater bridge to the mainland.

 North & Brothers

-Experience the fascination of the wrecks in the North and Brother Islands.
-North of Hurghada, the Red Sea is divided into 2 arms, the Gulf of Aqaba and the Gulf of Suez.
+Experience the fascination of the wrecks in the north and the Brother Islands.
+North of Hurghada, the Red Sea splits into two arms: the Gulf of Aqaba and the Gulf of Suez.

-The road from Gubal serves as access to the Gulf of Suez.
-This has been heavily used since the opening of the Suez Canal.
-Due to the large number of reefs and islands, the Strait of Gubal is considered difficult to navigate.
-This has already been the undoing of many ships.
+The Strait of Gubal serves as the entrance to the Gulf of Suez.
+Since the opening of the Suez Canal, this area has been heavily trafficked.
+Because of the many reefs and islands, the Strait of Gubal is considered tricky to navigate.
+This has already spelled disaster for many ships.

 Brother Island

-Brothers - the epitome for every diver.
-The 2 islands, which are exposed in the middle of the Red Sea, are among the best and most difficult dive sites in the Red Sea.
-Strong currents ensure fantastic flora and fauna here.
-Encounters with sharks and large fish are the order of the day here.
+Brothers – the islands, a true icon for every diver.
+These two islands, exposed right in the middle of the Red Sea, are among the best and most challenging dive sites in the Red Sea.
+Strong currents here create fantastic flora and fauna.
+Encounters with sharks and large fish are common here.

 Brother & Elphinstone

-Brothers - the epitome for every diver.
-The 2 islands, which are exposed in the middle of the Red Sea, are among the best and most difficult dive sites in the Red Sea.
-Very strong currents ensure fantastic flora and fauna here.
-Encounters with sharks and large fish are the order of the day here.
-One of the best diving safaris in the Red Sea.
+Brothers – the islands, a true icon for every diver.
+These two islands, exposed right in the middle of the Red Sea, are among the best and most challenging dive sites in the Red Sea.
+Very strong currents here create fantastic flora and fauna.
+Encounters with sharks and large fish are common here.
+This is one of the best liveaboard trips in the Red Sea.

 Daedalus & Fury Shoal

 Daedalus is an isolated reef in the open sea, almost halfway to Saudi Arabia.
 The reef is guarded by a lighthouse, which is the only marker on the horizon for many kilometers in any direction.
 The reef has steep walls.
-On the east, north and south sides it is perfect for good divers.
-There is a great possibility of seeing schools of hammerhead sharks in the northeast.
+On the east, north, and south sides, it's perfect for experienced divers.
+Here, there's a great chance to see schools of hammerhead sharks in the northeast.

 Brothers, Daedalus & Elphinstone

 Explore three of the most beautiful dive sites in the Red Sea.
-A great all-round tour for divers with a little more experience.
-There is so much to see to be spoiled.
-This liveaboard offers challenging dives, big walls, beautiful coral walls and lots of big fish.
-Liveaboards to Brother Islands, Daedalus & Elphinstone is a must for all die-hard Red Sea divers!
+A great all-around trip for divers with a bit more experience.
+There's so much to see, you'll be spoiled for choice!
+This liveaboard offers challenging dives, huge drop-offs, beautiful coral walls, and lots of big fish.
+Liveaboards to Brother Islands, Daedalus & Elphinstone are a must for all hardcore Red Sea divers!

 Daedalus, Zabargad & Rocky Island

-The best of the Red Sea, and it is just that.
-This tour takes you to the best the Red Sea has to offer.
-Including Elphinstone, Daedalus, Rocky Island and Zabargad Island.
+The best of the Red Sea, and it truly is!
+This trip takes you to the best the Red Sea has to offer, including Elphinstone, Daedalus, Rocky Island, and Zabargad Island.
 World-renowned dive sites make these liveaboard tours as interesting as they are unique.